-Bill O'Reilly set to appear on Fox News for first time since his ouster
+Bill O'Reilly appears on Fox News for first time since his ouster

 Hannity appears to feel that he and O'Reilly have both become victims of liberals looking to silence them, and have found some kinship with him over that.

 The two men also seem to understand they can mutually benefit from each other.
 O'Reilly needs a platform to promote his latest book, and Hannity is aiming to beat MSNBC host Rachel Maddow in the 9 p.m. ratings race.
 Hannity moved back to his old 9 p.m. time slot this week, putting him up directly against Maddow.
 On Monday, he beat her in both total viewers and the key 25-54 demographic.
-Hannity is hoping to defeat Maddow again on Tuesday, and bringing the former cable news king onto his program is sure to boost ratings.
+Hannity was hoping to defeat Maddow again on Tuesday, and bringing the former cable news king onto his program is sure to boost ratings.

-While O'Reilly is set to appear on Fox News Tuesday night to sell his book, it was unclear whether another former host would be welcomed back to the network to promote her book.
+While O'Reilly appeared on Fox News Tuesday night to sell his book, it was unclear whether another former host would be welcomed back to the network to promote her book.

 Gretchen Carlson, who touched off a domino effect with a sexual harassment lawsuit that ultimately led to Fox News' ouster of Ailes, is releasing her book in October.
 A Fox News spokesperson did not respond to a request for comment about whether Carlson would be welcome on Fox as part of her book tour.